zpkg/blend-go-sdk/README.md

 - `web` : our web framework; useful for both rest api's and view based apps.
 - `workqueue` : a background work queue when you need to have a fixed number of workers.
 - `yaml` : a yaml marshaller / unmarshaller. based on `go-yaml`.

+# Addtional CLI Tools

+We also provide the following CLI tools to help with development:

+- `_bin/cover` : allows for project level coverage reporting and enforcement.
+- `_bin/profanity` : profanity rules checking (i.e. fail on grep match).
+- `_bin/recover` : recover crashed processes (to be used when debugging panics).
+- `_bin/semver` : semver maniuplation and validation.

 # Code Style Notes